-So, I suggested that he ask his manager what type of skills were required in the role he desired.
+So, I suggested that he ask his manager what skills were required in the next role.

 This isn’t bragging.

 I appreciate anyone who helps me fill in the blanks as a manager.

 Take extra caution to share your accomplishments that are not easily measured.
 Tie your body of work to the requirements of the job you seek, and make it clear that you want to make a bigger impact.

-Because your work won’t speak for itself..
+Because your work certainly won’t speak for itself..

 Are you interested in similar content on leadership, management, and careers?
 Receive articles and updates like this directly to your email.

 We value your privacy and will never spam you.